myriadrf/LimeADPD/docs/configuration/limesdr-pcie-5g.rst

 * For LMS1 TX channel A output, use the U.FL connector J8 - the LMS1 TX1.
 * For LMS1 channel B TX output, the U.FL connector J9, LMS1 TX2 port, is used.
-* For DPD demonstration, one of the TX outputs is connected to RF coupler and after that, to Spectrum Analyzer RF input.
+* For DPD demonstration, one of the TX outputs is connected to PA input and after the PA to RF coupler.
   The other TX output can be terminated with 50 Ohms.
   RF coupling outputs are over 10-20 dB RF attenuators fed to two LMS3 receive inputs, which are used as DPD monitoring path inputs.
 * For LMS3 channel A RX input, the U.FL connector J6 is used.
 It is connected to LMS3 RX1_H input.